 Weather patterns change bird behavior, so pay attention to the forecasts.
 Snow will slow down breeding behavior, but they still need to eat.
 Rain will work against a bird's sight, and in my experience, they then seek open fields.
 Wind will do the opposite, sending them to low, wooded areas.
 Calm, sunny days will make for the best hunting.

 12. Check your pattern

 It may seem obvious, but some may need a reminder.
 Shoot your gun to make sure it's on target.
 In fact, shoot it several times with different loads.
 Not all loads will pattern the same with your gun, so test them all.
 If you are bowhunting, do not forget to practice before you head out!

 13. Decoy or Decoys

 Based on your hunting location, make sure you're using the right decoy setup.
 Where turkeys can see a good distance, use more decoys.
 Don't be afraid to throw out a tom, or even a jake decoy around your hens in strut zones.
 In thicker cover, stick to the less-is-more mentality.

 14. Get aggressive

 Don't be too afraid to run and gun.
 Too many hunters get stuck on sticking to the field edges and never changing positions.
 If you're within earshot range of a tom, move, get closer and use cover to your advantage.

 15. Hunt in the afternoon

 Some of the most productive times to hunt can be first thing in the morning or late in the evening.
-Definitely hunt these times, but don't miss a chance to get out in the afternoon.
-Later in the season, hens will be on the nest and toms will be cruising for receptive hens.
+While you should take advantage of those evening and morning hunts, too many neglect another key time.
+Later in the season, hens will be on the nest and toms will be cruising in the afternoons for receptive hens.